Yagan: Marriage and family

 According to the historian Neville Green, Yagan had a wife and two children.
-A report in the Perth Gazette in 1833 gives the names of his children as Naral, age 9, and Willim, age 11, but most other sources state that the warrior was unmarried and childless.
+A report in the Perth Gazette (now The West Australian) in 1833 gives the names of his children as Naral, age 9, and Willim, age 11, but most other sources state that the warrior was unmarried and childless.
 When his entry in the Australian Dictionary of Biography was rewritten in 2019, Reece suggested those said to have been his sons may have been his younger brothers.
 Described as taller than average with an impressive burly physique, Yagan had a distinctive tribal tattoo on his right shoulder, which identified him as "a man of high degree in tribal law".
 He was generally acknowledged to be the most physically powerful of his tribe, and was said to have been able to spear another stick from a distance of 25 yards or penetrate a tree from a distance of 60 yards.